Financial Aid and DACA

 - If required, complete an affidavit saying you have filed (or will file when you are eligible to do so) for legal immigration status.

-The BOG Fee Waiver for 2017-2018 application is for eligible students who qualify for state financial aid.
-Students must be eligible for AB 540 (see below) in order to receive the BOG Fee Waiver.
-Students can complete the BOG Fee Waiver application and submit it to the Financial Aid Office.
+The Fee Waiver (formerly BOG) application is for eligible students who qualify for state financial aid.
+Students must be eligible for AB 540 (see below) in order to receive the Fee Waiver.
+Students can complete the Fee Waiver application and submit it to the Financial Aid Office.

 AB 130 & 131 (State Legislature for California)